 We have a 2 month extension to allow lease negotiations to continue but after August ???.

 There will be guided tours at 11.00, 12.00, 14.00 and 15.00 and the tour takes about 1 hour.

 If you are bringing a group of 10 or more on a normal opening day please send us an email with the time.
 We can then give you priority and avoid congestion.

 For more information about how to get to the museum and entrance details,

 Group visits are possible at other times.
-At the moment we cannot take any bookings after the 24th June so any requests for visits before then will be dependent on the availability of volunteer guides.
+At the moment we cannot take any bookings after the 24th August so any requests for visits before then will be dependent on the availability of volunteer guides.

 For any inquiries regarding visiting please contact us at firstname.lastname@example.orgSee us on Youtube

-Last Update: 6 April 2014
+Last Update: 13 July 2014